 |WP4 WUI Building and protective materials characterisation (UNIBO)||

 D4.1 WUI state of the art and regulatory needs in Europe

 D4.2 PBD WUI-specific guidelines initial draft

-D4.3 Database on thermal properties and fire protection characteristics of building materials and systems
+D4.3 Database on thermal properties of building materials and systems

 |Dirección General de Protección y Emergencias||Jornada sobre el programa anual de trabajo 2019 de la UE para protección civil||07/02/2020|